Create an agent with Copilot Studio

 Screenshot of the Topics page in Copilot Studio.

-The copilot has a few Custom topics that are triggered by input from the user, and some additional System topics that are triggered by specific events, such as errors or unexpected input.
+The agent has a few Custom topics that are triggered by input from the user, and some additional System topics that are triggered by specific events, such as errors or unexpected input.
 You can filter the topics by category or use the All filter to see them all.

 2. Select the Greeting custom topic to view it on the authoring canvas, which is a visual designer for creating and editing topics and looks similar to this: